fwalch/string-dictionary/README.md

 ## Requirements

 Tested on Arch Linux x64 with Clang 3.2 and GCC 4.8.0.
+Windows is not supported, though other platforms might work.
 For the helper scripts, the following programs are used: bash, 7z, and wget or curl.

 ## License notices